 During natural cycles, cycle monitoring, IUI, IVF & FET

-Uterine (or endometrial) lining thickness is a useful predictor of embryo implantation and pregnancy success.
+Uterine (or endometrial) lining thickness is a useful predictor of embryo implantation and miscarriage prevention.
 It is measured via ultrasound during cycle monitoring, IUI, IVF, and frozen embryo transfers.
 A thin lining can halt the entire fertility process, and not seeing any growth in thickness, despite medical efforts, can be really frustrating.

 The Lining “Norm”

 Uterine lining thickness varies depending on the phase of your menstrual cycle and hormonal influence.

 On your period: 2-4mm

 Follicular phase (before ovulation): 5-7mm